Kale-Ko/KWinIdleTime/README.md

 This will install the scripts into `/usr/local/share/kwinidletime/` and the services into `/usr/local/lib/systemd/user/`.
 Reboot and it should start running!

-It is also possible to produce entirly self contained executables using pyinstaller, simply run `make build` and they will be placed in `dist/`.
+It is also possible to produce entirely self contained executables using pyinstaller, simply run `make build` and they will be placed in `dist/`.
 They can get a bit large but have the benefit of not even requiring Python to be install to run.

 ## Uninstallation

-You can undo an installation completly by running `make uninstall`.
+You can undo an installation completely by running `make uninstall`.

 ## Configuration

-The configuration and listener scripts are placed in `$XDG_CONFIG_HOME/kwinidletime/` and `$XDG_CONFIG_HOME/kwinidletime/listeners/` respectivly. `$XDG_CONFIG_HOME` is usually `$HOME/.config/`.
+The environment config and listener scripts are placed in `$XDG_CONFIG_HOME/kwinidletime/` and `$XDG_CONFIG_HOME/kwinidletime/listeners/` respectively. `$XDG_CONFIG_HOME` is usually `$HOME/.config/`.

 ### Environment